ten-protocol/go-ten/design/bridge/bridge_design.md

 ## Assumptions

 1. Fees
-   * Big assumption - there will be a way to pay for bridge services/messaging in OBX without incurring losses in ETH on the layer 1 side.
+   * Big assumption - there will be a way to pay for bridge services/messaging in TEN without incurring losses in ETH on the layer 1 side.
    * The Ten DAO will be able to configure properties for the messaging part of the protocol and accurately estimate the `gas costs` of storing data without losing too much on `gas price` spikes.
 2. Finality
    * The management contract will be responsible for not exposing data that has not been finalized.
 This means that it should have first gone through the challenge period.